-Part (d) better specifies what occurs after the improvement warranty period ends and what occurs after the County takes final acceptance of the improvements.
+Part (d) better specifies what occurs after the improvement warranty period ends and what occurs after the

+County takes final acceptance of the improvements.

 Analyzing risk.
 A solvent financial guarantee is not the only form of assurance the County has that a subdivision will be completed correctly.
 However, in lieu of the improvements being installed prior to a plat being recorded (meaning none of the subdivision lots exists, and therefore cannot be sold), a solvent financial guarantee is a very simple and effective mechanism to assure compliance.
 Here are a few other more challenging methods to assure a subdivision is completed correctly:

 - Withhold building permits.
-The challenge with this method is that because lots are recorded they may also be sold and after they are sold the County has multiple other parties who have an interest in the subdivision getting completed.
+The challenge with this method is that because lots are recorded they may also be sold and after they are sold the County has multiple others who have an interest in the subdivision getting completed.
 The greater the various interests the more challenging the politics of withholding permits, maintenance, etc, becomes.
 This is especially pronounced if the County begins to issue building permits at a time when positive developer performance is occurring, but then later withholds permits when the developer starts to fail. - Withhold building inspections.
 This is a potential method to compel subdivision completion.
 This is even more challenging, both politically and legally, to execute because money has already been spent on buildings by owners who might not be the developer. - Withhold certificates of occupancy.
 The challenge here is the same as above, but significantly more pronounced due to the value of a complete building being unusable. - Withhold other land use permits.
 Even if a development fails to perform after a certificate of occupancy for a building has been issued, LUC §102-4-2(c) requires the County to withhold permits for properties where a violation exists.
-This could apply pressure to the building owner to find ways to get the subdivision completed.
-Unless a developer's social conscience out weights his or her financial trouble, this method affects the developer's accountability very little. - Withhold approval of future phases.
+This could apply pressure to the building owner to find ways to get the subdivision completed. - Withhold approval of future phases.
 For subdivisions that have future phases the County could withhold approval of future phases. - Record a notice of nonconformance.
 As is the case with any land use code violation, a notice of noncompliance could be recorded to the property's title.
-This could make it difficult for a title company to insure it, leading to a high likelihood that existing owners or future purchasers will not be able to leverage the property for a loan (mortgage, second mortgage, etc.).
+This would make it difficult for a title company to insure it, leading to a high likelihood that existing owners or future purchasers can leverage the property for debt purposes (mortgage, second mortgage, etc.).